 If we had to pick just one outfit to show the great potential of flannel shirts, this one would be it.

-To rock this outfit, all you need is a simple white or grey t-shirt, a black or brown leather jacket, a pair of slim-fit jeans, and a colorful plaid flannel shirt.
+To rock this outfit, all you need is a simple white or grey t-shirt, black or men’s brown leather jackets, a pair of slim-fit jeans, and a colorful plaid flannel shirt.
 Start by wearing a plain t-shirt over black or blue jeans.
 Now wear the flannel on top of the t-shirt and keep its buttons open.
 Top the whole thing off with your leather jacket, and you’re done.